prappleizer/Astro98sp17/Working_on_Assignments.md

 ```
 This should clone the the class repo onto your computer.
 (That is, if you type ```ls``` in terminal you should now have an Astro98sp17 folder there).

-2) This directory is what is known as "git enabled," which means that when we put a new assignment onto github, all you have to do is go to Astro98sp17/ on your computer and type
+2) This directory is what is known as "git enabled," which means that when we put a new assignment onto github, all you have to do is ``cd Astro98sp17``` on your computer and type
 ```
 git pull
 ```